-- 1 medium onion, finely chopped
+- 1 medium onion finely chopped

 - 2 tbsp balsamic vinegar

-- 40g plain flour
+- 40 g plain flour

-Fry onion until it starts browning.
+- Fry onion in a wide shallow cooking pot until it starts browning.

-Stir in cabbage, wine, water, 1/2 of the vinegar, caraway seeds and salt.
-Cook for 25 – 30 minutes with the lid on.
+- Stir in cabbage, wine, water, ½ of the vinegar, caraway seeds and salt.
+Cook for 30 minutes with the lid on.

-Pre-mix flour with a small amount of fairly warm (not boiling) water into smooth, pourable consistency.
+- Pre-mix flour with a small amount of fairly warm (not boiling) water into smooth, pourable consistency.

-Turn the heat down and pour the flour in.
+- Turn the heat down and pour the flour in.
 Stir continuously to incorporate the flour into the braised cabbage to prevent lumps.

-Cook for an additional 5 minutes.
+- Cook for an additional 3 - 5 minutes.
 Stir occasionally.

 I have to refer to Czech cuisine here.
 Cabbage is a staple ingredient with a long tradition in Czech recipes.
-Therefore, it not surprise that Czech most famous national dish consists of roast pork, dumplings and braised cabbage.
+Therefore, it's not a surprise that Czech most famous national dish consists of roast pork, dumplings and braised cabbage.
 We often pair green cabbage with pork and red cabbage with roasted goose and duck.

 In fact, we even have a special occasion inseparably linked with red cabbage and roasted goose in our calendar.
 It is St. Martin’s Day that we celebrate every year on the 11th of November.
 St. Martin’s day symbolizes the arrival of the first snow and the end of the crop season.
 It’s also the time when the first wine of the year is ready.
 It used to be one of the most popular holidays celebrated with a spectacular feast.
-We don’t celebrate it in such a grand manner any more but I am happy to say that the tradition of making rosted goose with red cabbage in November is still life.
+We don’t celebrate it in such a grand manner any more but I am happy to say that the tradition of making roasted goose with red cabbage in November is still life.

 This Czech recipe for braised red cabbage is the one we make most often to accompany roasted goose however, it’s a perfect side dish for any roast dinner.

-- Discard all hard and tacky outer leaves.
+Discard all hard and tacky outer leaves.

-- Position the flat side of the cabbage vedge against the chopping board and finely slice the cabbage with a sharp knife.
+Position the flat side of the cabbage vedge against the chopping board and finely slice the cabbage with a sharp knife.

-- In Czech, braised red cabbage is usually made to accompany a goose or duck.
+In Czech, braised red cabbage is usually made to accompany a goose or duck.
 Therefore, I like to use goose fat for frying.
 However, homemade lard works exceptionally well too if you can get a hold of it.
 Otherwise, simply use any oil suitable for frying.

-- I prefer to caramelise the sugar in this recipe.
+I prefer to caramelise the sugar in this recipe.
 I like to add it into the pan just after the onion gets a slightly golden colour instead of stirring it into already cooking cabbage.

-- When adding the vinegar into the cabbage, do it in a few steps.
-I cook the cabbage with 1/2 of the amount.
+When adding the vinegar into the cabbage, do it in a few steps.
+I cook the cabbage with ½ of the amount.
 I like to stir the remaining vinegar to the meal splash by splash and taste the food in between to adjust the taste to perfection at the very end.

-- I’ve already mentioned this in some of my recipes, when adding thickening agent into the recipe at the end of the cooking, my tip is to pre-mix the flour with warm water and make a pourable smooth paste.
+I’ve already mentioned this in some of my recipes when adding thickening agent into the recipe at the end of the cooking, my tip is to pre-mix the flour with warm water and make a pourable smooth paste.
 I don’t recommend sprinkling the flour into the dish as that would create lumps.